National Institute of Standards and Technology: National Institute of Standards and Technology (from 1988)

 In 2019, NIST launched a program named NIST on a Chip to decrease the size of instruments from lab machines to chip size.
 Applications include aircraft testing, communication with satellites for navigation purposes, and temperature and pressure.

+In 2023, the Biden administration began plans to create a U.S. AI Safety Institute within NIST to coordinate AI safety matters.
+According to The Washington Post, NIST is considered "notoriously underfunded and understaffed", which could present an obstacle to these efforts.

 Constitution

 NIST, known between 1901 and 1988 as the National Bureau of Standards (NBS), is a measurement standards laboratory, also known as the National Metrological Institute (NMI), which is a non-regulatory agency of the United States Department of Commerce.
 The institute's official mission is to:

 NIST had an operating budget for fiscal year 2007 (October 1, 2006 – September 30, 2007) of about $843.3 million.
 NIST's 2009 budget was $992 million, and it also received $610 million as part of the American Recovery and Reinvestment Act.
 NIST employs about 2,900 scientists, engineers, technicians, and support and administrative personnel.
 About 1,800 NIST associates (guest researchers and engineers from American companies and foreign countries) complement the staff.
-In addition, NIST partners with 1,400 manufacturing specialists and staff at nearly 350 affiliated centers around the country.
+NIST partners with 1,400 manufacturing specialists and staff at nearly 350 affiliated centers around the country.
 NIST publishes the Handbook 44 that provides the "Specifications, tolerances, and other technical requirements for weighing and measuring devices".

 Metric system

 The Congress of 1866 made use of the metric system in commerce a legally protected activity through the passage of Metric Act of 1866.
-On May 20, 1875, 17 out of 20 countries signed a document known as the Metric Convention or the Treaty of the Meter, which established the International Bureau of Weights and Measures under the control of an international committee elected by the General Conference on Weights and Measures.
+In May 1875, 17 out of 20 countries signed a document known as the Metric Convention or the Treaty of the Meter, which established the International Bureau of Weights and Measures under the control of an international committee elected by the General Conference on Weights and Measures.

 Organization

 NIST is headquartered in Gaithersburg, Maryland, and operates a facility in Boulder, Colorado, which was dedicated by President Eisenhower in 1954.
 NIST's activities are organized into laboratory programs and extramural programs.
-Effective October 1, 2010, NIST was realigned by reducing the number of NIST laboratory units from ten to six.
+Effective October 2010, NIST was realigned by reducing the number of NIST laboratory units from ten to six.
 NIST Laboratories include: